top of page

 How will it work?

 The garden at 7th and Montgomery will feature up to 15 individual plots for rent plus common areas for perennial plants like herbs, berry bushes, fruit trees and pollinator habitat that is available to all garden participants.
-While we are in the process of the design layout, finalizing rules, and coming up with great uses for the space, we laid out the general idea for how the garden will run.
-Here’s what gardeners and the public can expect:
+Applications are now open for the 2026 growing season along with the full 2026 Garden Manual Here’s what gardeners and the public can expect:

 Plot Access and Responsibilities